dalibo/emaj/docs/en/extractionFunctions.rst

 The directory/folder name must be supplied as an absolute pathname and must have been previously created.
 This directory/folder must have the appropriate permission so that the PostgreSQL instance can write in it.

 The third parameter defines the output files format.
 It is a character string that matches the precise syntax available for the *COPY TO* SQL statement.
+Look at the PostgreSQL documentation to get more details about the available options (https://www.postgresql.org/docs/current/sql-copy.html).

 The function returns the number of tables and sequences contained by the group.